Kaiserreich/Kaiserreich-DH-Music/README.md

-#  The Kaiserreich for Darkest Hour Music Pack
+#  Kaiserreich for Darkest Hour Music Pack

 Welcome to the home of the music pack for the Kaiserreich mod for Darkest Hour!